hamidreza-dastmalchi/WIPA-Face-Super-Resolution/README.md

 ```
 >>python main.py
 ```
 We designed different input arguments for controlling the training procedure.
+Please use --help command to see the available input arguments.

+####Example:
-Please use --help command to see the available input arguments. to train the wavelet-integrated network through GPU with scale factor of 8, without having pre-trained model coefficients, with learning rate of 5e-5, you can simply run the following code in the terminal:
+For example, to train the wavelet-integrated network through GPU with scale factor of 8, without having pre-trained model coefficients, with learning rate of 5e-5, you can simply run the following code in the terminal:
 ```
 python main.py –scale 8 –wi_net “” –disc_net “” –wavelet_integrated True –lr 0.00005
 ```